-It depends on whether the insurance company’s settlement offer fairly compensates you for the injury that you have suffered.
-Know that insurance companies will rarely, if ever, make their best offer first.
+It depends on whether the insurance company’s settlement offer fairly compensates you for the injury you suffered.
+Know that insurance companies will rarely if ever, make their best offer first.
 Instead, they are trying to lowball in an attempt to get you to settle the case quickly.
 They are banking on the fact that you may need the money so you will take what is offered when it is offered.
 A car accident lawyer will know and understand the full value of your claim and will alert you to the fact that the insurance company is trying to put one over on you when it comes to giving you the compensation that you deserve.

 What if my car accident was caused by defective car parts?